 The first reference to ADHD could be in 1613, in Shakespeare’s play Henry VIII, where he mentioned what he called a “malady of attention.”

 Later, in 1902 Sir George Still (a paediatrician) wrote and presented lectures which were published in the Lancet (a highly respected medical journal).
-In these he wrote about his work with 43 children who all had normal intellectual ability but also had some unusual behavioural symptoms where he could see a pattern:
+In these he wrote about his work with 43 children who all had normal intellectual ability.
+They also had some unusual behavioural symptoms where he could see a pattern:

-He concluded that this was a Defect of Moral Control because there seemed to be no particular reason for the behaviour and that they were beyond the control of the individual.
+He concluded that this was a Defect of Moral Control because there seemed to be no particular reason for the behaviour.
+They were beyond the control of the individual.